Tatsuma Ito

-Tatsuma Ito (伊藤 竜馬, Itō Tatsuma) is a Japanese professional tennis player.
+Tatsuma Ito (伊藤 竜馬, Itō Tatsuma) is a Japanese former professional tennis player.
 He has won 7 Challenger tournaments and achieved a career-high singles ranking of World No. 60 in October 2012.

 Ito reached the quarterfinals of 's-Hertogenbosch and Moscow in 2012 and Newport and Bogota in 2015.

 Career

 Junior career

 As a junior, he compiled a 28–9 win–loss record in singles (and 14–9 in doubles), achieving a combined ranking of No.75 in the world in October 2006.

 2007–09

 Ito had won six ITF Futures events in Asian countries, and started to play mainly in ATP Challenger Tour since 2008.
 In November 2009, he reached first challenger final in Toyota, losing to Uladzimir Ignatik with straight sets.
 In ATP World Tour event, Ito received wildcard for his first ATP main draw at the 2008 Japan Open in Tokyo.

 2010

 In August, Ito claimed first challenger title in his career at Brasília by beating Izak van der Merwe in the final.
 After that, he reached third round of qualifying for the second straight year in 2010 US Open before losing to American Robert Kendrick.
 In later season, Ito earned men's singles bronze medal in 2010 Asian Games at Guangzhou, winning over defending champion Danai Udomchoke of Thailand in quarterfinals.
 He also earned men's team bronze medal.
 In Toyota challenger, he defeated his countryman Yuichi Sugita in the final to win second challenger title of the season.